NREL/sup3r/examples/sup3rcc/README.rst

 Directory Structure
 -------------------

 The Sup3rCC directory contains downscaled data for multiple projections of future climate change.
 For example, a file from the initial data release ``sup3rcc_conus_ecearth3_ssp585_r1i1p1f1_wind_2015.h5`` is downscaled from the climate model MRI ESM 2.0 for climate change scenario SSP5 8.5 and variant label r1i1p1f1.
 The file contains wind variables for the year 2015.
 Note that this will represent the climate from 2015, but not the actual weather we experienced.

 Within the S3 bucket there is also a folder ``models`` providing pre-trained Sup3rCC generative machine learning models.

 Example Sup3rCC Data Usage
 --------------------------

 The jupyter notebook in this example shows some basic code to access and explore the data.
-You can walk through the example notebook `here <https://github.com/NREL/sup3r/tree/main/examples/sup3rcc/using_the_data.ipynb>`_.
+You can walk through the `example notebook <https://github.com/NREL/sup3r/tree/main/examples/sup3rcc/using_the_data.ipynb>`_.
 You can also clone this repo, setup a basic python environment with `rex <https://github.com/NREL/rex>`_, and run the notebook on your own.

 Running Sup3rCC Models
 ----------------------